-- (1) In addition to any notice required in the Bylaws, notice of any meeting of the Owners shall be conspicuously posted at the common hot tub area at least 3 days prior to each such meeting, or as may otherwise be required by Colorado law. - (2) The Association shall also post notice on its website of all Owner meetings.
+- (1) In addition to any notice required in the Bylaws, notice of any meeting of the Owners shall be conspicuously posted on the trash enclosure at least 3 days prior to each such meeting, or as may otherwise be required by Colorado law. - (2) The Association shall also post notice on its website of all Owner meetings.
 Such notice shall be posted 10 days prior to such meeting. - (3) If any Owner has requested the Association provide notice via email and has provided the Association with an email address, the Association shall send notice for all Owner meetings to such Owner at the email address provided at least 24 hours prior to any such meeting.